 Type 1 IVDD is considered the most common form of the disease and the dogs who are affected tend to be younger or middle aged (3-6 years old).

 IVDD Type 2:

-Type 2 IVDD is considered a more severe form of the degenerative disease.
-Type 2 is largely age-related and can happen slowly over time, resulting in few symptoms at first.
+IVDD Type 2 is considered a more severe form of the degenerative disease.
+Type 2 is usually age-related and can happen slowly over time, starting with just a few symptoms at first.

-This type of IVDD occurs when the outer layer of the intervertebral disc bulges and enters the spinal cord space.
-This compression on the spinal cord can happen slowly overtime and may not cause pain immediately.
+This type of IVDD occurs when the outer layer of the intervertebral disc bulges and enters the spinal cord area.
+This compression on the spinal cord can happen slowly and may not cause pain immediately.

 What are the Symptoms of IVDD in Dachshunds?

 Your Dachshund won’t necessarily have all of these symptoms, but this can help you know what to look for.
 It is crucial to get your dog to the vet at the first sign of symptoms.

 Crying out in pain when touched